Didi (song): Samples and adaptations

 This song was sampled loosely in the 1994 film Brahma by Bappi Lahiri and Kavita Krishnamurthy called Suno Suno Meri Rani Ji.

 In 2007 a sample of the song was used in a song of the American singer Amerie in the song titled "Losing U" in her album Because I Love It.

 Films

 The song was almost completely featured in the 1995 Malayalam movie, Highway, with actress Silk Smitha dancing to the tunes.
 Just prior to the song, there is a brief part which shows the original song video by Khalid, being played on a television set.

 A 2016 Bollywood movie named Airlift covered this song in Hindi as "Dil Cheez Tujhe De Di" sung by Arijit Singh and Ankit Tiwari.

-A 2020 Indian movie in Malayalam named Dhamaka covered this song in Malayalam as "Potti Potti" directed by Gopi Sundar.
+A 2020 Indian movie in Malayalam named Dhamaka covered this song in Malayalam as "Potti Potti" composed by Gopi Sundar.

+The song was covered by Morroccan singer Nabil El Elhouri and remixed with Kuwaiti hip-hop duo Sons Of Yusuf and Indian producer Shashwat Sachdev as "Didi (Sher-e-Baloch)" in the 2026 Hindi film Dhurandhar: The Revenge.

 Television

 It was sung by Red Dagger to Kamala Khan in the TV series Ms. Marvel.

 In 1995, the song was sung by Sri Lankan singer Bathiya Jayakody and Gaminda Priyaviraj (later known for his work in the television series Api Nodanna Live) in a live recording that was televised on the local television channel TNL.